 - CISA, FBI and HHS assess malicious cyber actors are targeting the healthcare sector with Trickbot malware, often leading to ransomware attacks, data theft and the disruption of healthcare services.

-- These issues will be particularly challenging for organizations within the COVID-19 pandemic; therefore, administrators will need to balance this risk when determining their cybersecurity investments.
+- These issues will be particularly challenging for organisations within the COVID-19 pandemic; therefore, administrators will need to balance this risk when determining their cybersecurity investments.

 General Guidance With Ransomware